MeganMFisher/react-motion-demo/README.md

 ## What is React Motion?

-React Motion allows you to animate the style prop of an element.
+React Motion makes animation easy using physics and allows you to animate the style prop of an element.

-React Motion exports 3 main components, Motion, StaggeredMotion and TransitionMotion.
+It exports 3 main components, Motion, StaggeredMotion and TransitionMotion.

-## Motion:
+## Motion Component:
 `<Motion />`

 - Allows you to animate components within a page between style state.